 It will let you see perfectly what you are doing – even with the most exacting, detailed, high resolution work.

-Plus, the iPad just feels right.
-The Pro especially has a beautiful overall presentation – the screen pops, the tablet feels good in the hand (as does the Apple Pencil 2), and the Pencil’s nib feels just right on the glass – in fact, the perfect level of friction between pencil and screen offers even more control, and brings you even closer to what Photoshop, and you as an artist, can ultimately do.
+Plus, the Apple iPad just feels right.
+The iPad Pro especially has a beautiful overall presentation – the screen pops, the graphics tablet feels good in the hand (as does the Apple Pencil 2), and the Pencil’s nib feels just right on the glass – in fact, the perfect level of friction between pencil and screen offers even more control, and brings you even closer to what Photoshop, and you as an artist, can ultimately do.

 There are more affordable iPads to be sure – even the most decked out, top of the line iPad Air or iPad Mini are substantially less expensive, and will work splendidly with the new Photoshop for IOS, or any IOS software, but I personally want my tools – software and hardware – to be at the highest level, so they will never hold me back.